 Waterproof coatings can mark when pinned and anyway are trickier to pin than other fabrics.
 So when you are laying out your pattern pieces, weight them down and carefully draw round each piece with tailor’s chalk.

-When it comes to sewing the garment together use a fine “sharp” machine needle.
-To hold your pieces together while you are sewing, again do not pin but use a paper clip, small bulldog clip or hair grip.
+When it comes to sewing the garment together use a fine “sharp” machine needle and lengthen the stitch length to make less holes.
+To hold your pieces together while you are sewing, again do not pin but use quilter's wonder clips or paper clips.

 Some coatings can melt so do not iron with a hot iron – use a cool iron and pressing cloth.